Aloe pearsonii has a unique appearance, with rows of recurved leaves covering the stems, resembling a long, narrow skirt.

 The native range of Aloe pearsonii extends from the mountains around Rosh Pinah in Namibia to Kubus in the Richtersveld in the Northern Cape province of South Africa.
 It grows in pockets of sandy soil among rocks.

 Aloe pearsonii is a shrubby succulent with many erect, rigid stems covered with recurved, neatly arranged leaves in four or five highly symmetrical vertical rows.
 The plant can reach up to 6.6 feet (2 cm) in height and branch from the base or sometimes higher up.
-The lower area of the stems is often clothed with a layer of persistent dead leaves.
+The lower areas of the stems are often covered with a layer of persistent dead leaves.
 The leaves are nearly triangular and have margins armed with whitish to reddish deltoid teeth.
-They can grow up to 3.6 inches (9 cm) long and 1.2 inches (3 cm) wide.
+They can measure up to 3.6 inches (9 cm) long and 1.2 inches (3 cm) wide.
 The leaves are dull bluish-green but can turn reddish, especially during drought.

 During the summer, Aloe pearsonii produces inflorescences that are simple to 3-branched and bear dense conical racemes of golden yellow or red flowers.
 The flowers are cylindrical and can reach up to 1 inch (2.5 cm) in length.
 They are attached to the inflorescences by a slender pedicel about 0.8 inches (2 cm) long.
 The seed capsule can grow up to 0.9 inches (2.2 cm) long and 0.3 inches (0.8 cm) in diameter.